RainerBlessing/defi-portfolio/README.md

 This will be a rewrite of the forked version.

 ## Goals
+* Code
   * Cleaner Design
   * Using more advanced technologies
   * Having unit and acceptance tests
+* UI
+  * Desktop and mobile app with Jetbrains Compose

 ## Status
 * Original version in this repo is not working anymore, because refactoring was too tedious